Graduate Student Award

 Certificate--All TAs who are officially nominated and who complete and submit a dossier by February 3, 2014 will receive a certificate, a book on college teaching, and a letter describing the process in which they participated.
 They will be recognized at the Celebration of Teaching Excellence.

-Award Ceremony--The four winners will receive $500, a certificate, a book on college teaching, and a letter from Provost Ralph Pearson.
+Award Ceremony--The four winners will receive $500, a certificate, a book on college teaching, and a letter from Provost Timothy Austin.
 The awards will be conferred at the Celebration of Teaching Excellence in the Spring.

 TA Award Dossier